apache/spark/docs/tuning.md

 ## Data Locality

 Data locality can have a major impact on the performance of Spark jobs.
-If data and the code that operates on it are together then computation tends to be fast.
+If data and the code that operates on it are together, then computation tends to be fast.
 But if code and data are separated, one must move to the other.
-Typically it is faster to ship serialized code from place to place than a chunk of data because code size is much smaller than data.
+Typically, it is faster to ship serialized code from place to place than a chunk of data because code size is much smaller than data.
 Spark builds its scheduling around this general principle of data locality.